streamlit/streamlit/docs/aws.md

 armando.ovpn                                         100% 4994   124.0KB/s   00:00
 ```

+Now via slack or email, send this that file to the user.

 ## Setup Docker on an EC2 Instance.
 This assumes you VPN'd in and uses the built in docker-machine command
 to setup an EC2 instance and magically install docker on it.